 Funding for this event was crucial, especially to keep the costs low for young attendees.
 Beyond the organizations of the planning team, additional sponsors were needed.
 Zeiss came forward and made a donation to the event that really made it able to come to life (this is just one of many ways that Zeiss has supported youth through the years).
 Seeing the importance of the event, other sponsors came on board, and the symposium planning sped on.

-We spend the summer refining the details of the symposium, getting the word out, and hoping that our work would pay off.
+We spent the summer refining the details of the symposium and getting the word out.
 The event was to be capped at 150 participants, if we could fill the spots.
-The cost to attend was only $25 to make the event as accessible as possible, and adults could only attend if they were accompanying youth.
+The cost to attend was only $25 to make the event accessible.
+Adults could only attend if they were accompanying youth.
 In August, registrations started to come in.
 By September, school groups started forming, with some colleges bringing a van full of students to experience the day.
 The week before the event, it sold out.
 And all of a sudden, it was happening!

 The objective of the symposium was to focus on ornithology, conservation science, and related academic pursuits.
-The focus was not on birding, bird identification techniques, or listing birds, but instead on cutting-edge technologies being used in avian research and study, careers in ornithology and how to pursue that focus in either higher education, vocationally or avocationally.
-The goal was to educate and inspire youth to take their passion for birds to a higher level, and the speakers for the event reflected that goal.
+The focus was not on birding, bird identification techniques, or listing birds.
+Instead, it was on cutting-edge technologies being used in avian research and study, careers in ornithology and how to pursue that focus in either higher education, vocationally or avocationally.
+The goal was to educate and inspire youth to take their passion for birds to a higher level.
+The speakers and their presentation topics reflected that goal.

 September 28th dawned warm and sunny as dozens of youth gathered at Ashland for some pre-event birding with Ashland Nature Center staff and some of the speakers.
 When the event officially began, the large room was standing-room only, and the excitement was palpable.
 After opening remarks, the day set off at breakneck pace.
-Participants chose between two congruent 20-minute sessions for the first few hours of the event before a break to learn about bird banding and participate in a hawk watch, both ongoing practices at Ashland.
+Participants chose between congruent 20-minute sessions for the first few hours of the event.
+Then, they had a break to learn about bird banding and participate in a hawk watch (both ongoing practices at Ashland).
 Then, the entire group joined together to listen to the youth keynotes.
 And that was all before lunch!

 The afternoon was filled with more speaker sessions.
-Panel discussions were interspersed throughout the speakers, offering varying opinions and dynamic discussions on select topics, such as changes in the field of ornithology in recent years and “navigating the flyway” to becoming an avian scientist.
+Panel discussions were interspersed throughout the speakers, offering varying opinions and dynamic discussions.
+Topics such as changes in the field of ornithology in recent years and “navigating the flyway” to becoming an avian scientist were discussed.
 The day ended with a moving keynote presentation by Scott Weidensaul.

 Continuing the Event

 The 2020 Frontiers in Ornithology Symposium will be on September 26 at the Ashland Nature Center, Hockessin, DE.
-We’re in the early planning stages right now, but I can say that the event will be very similar in structure with some minor tweaks in the format.
-We’re planning to provide even more networking and social opportunities during the event, some more interactive presentations, and will be looking at some different perspectives of the world of avian science.
-If you have questions about the event, or are interested in participating or donating to the symposium, check out the Frontiers website or send me a message.
+We’re planning to provide even more networking and social opportunities during the event, some more interactive presentations.
+We will also be looking at some different perspectives of the world of avian science.
+If you are interested in getting involved, check out the Frontiers website or send me an email.